ztizzlegaming/CSGOWinBig/CONTRIBUTING.md

 * Give a plausible solution

 ## Commits ##
-Commits should be in the past tense, in a sentence, and preferably less than 50 characters, e.g. "Added some new feature."
+Commits should be in the present tense, in a sentence, and preferably less than 50 characters, e.g. "Add some new feature."
 If needed, a body to the commit can be on the next line.